 Happy week-after-Thanksgiving!
-We hope you’re still in a thankful mood, because this seems like the right time of year to talk about gratitude.
+We hope you’re still in a thankful mood, because it seems like the right time of year to talk about gratitude.
 Gratitude is vital for individuals, of course, but it’s important for businesses and organizations as well.

 Don’t Discount the Donor Wall

-Donor walls can get a bad rap, and to be fair, it’s hard to make a list of names look visually appealing.
+Donor walls can get a bad rap.
+And, to be fair, it’s hard to make a list of names look visually appealing.
 It’s certainly not impossible, though.
 What’s more, as an article from the Nonprofit Times reports, more and more nonprofits are opting for a creative approach to their donor walls.

 Why?
 For starters, there’s anecdotal evidence that donors, especially high-dollar donors, may be motivated to give to an institution that puts thought into honoring its donors.
-Also, having a beyond-the-basics donor wall is a good way to demonstrate the depth of your gratitude, which reflects well on your organization.
+Also, a beyond-the-basics donor wall is a good way to demonstrate the depth of your gratitude, which reflects well on your organization.